 Brooklyn-based Other Half Brewing Company took over what used to be Goose Island Brewing, turning the huge yard into a super dog-friendly brewery space where you can snack on a whole lot of IPAs, plus snacky things like jalapeño poppers, smoked trout dip, burgers, and more.

 Sally’s spacious outdoor seating allows for dogs to make themselves comfortable (even if they will be jealous of your sourdough pizza and natural wine).
 The staff, who are consistently some of the nicest people in Philadelphia, are happy to give your dog a rub behind the ears and bring out a bowl of water.

 View this post on Instagram

-With a name like that, of course it’s dog-friendly.
-Paintings of pups line the walls and statues of schnauzers stand guard at the doors, and dogs may join human diners at outdoor tables.
+With a name like that, it would be outrageous for White Dog not to be dog-friendly.
+Paintings of pups line the walls and statues of schnauzers stand guard at the doors, and dogs can join human diners at outdoor tables.
 White Dog servers provide treats and water bowls for furry guests.

 3705 W. School House Lane, East Falls

 How many times has your dog been stuck with plain water while you enjoy an artisanal IPA?
 Wissahickon Brewing Company shares that grainy goodness with pups who visit their Tasting Room, as spent grain from beer production is used to produce treats for canine companions.
 And with special events held at the bar (like adoption days and pet costume contests), Wissahickon is a must-visit spot this summer.
 Plus, they usually have some great food trucks.

 Just Listed: Queen Village Expanded Trinity House for Sale